 Skip to main content

-How to Use Claude Code with NinjaTrader 8 and CrossTrade MCP
+How to Connect Claude Code to NinjaTrader 8 with CrossTrade MCP

 Claude Desktop is the right environment for chat-style account inspection.
 Claude Code is the right environment for NinjaScript work.
 The CLI can edit local files and call CrossTrade MCP tools in the same conversation, which makes the compile loop converge fast.